-SECTION 4 - The House of Delegates of this Association may instruct its national delegates and may determine whether or not the delegation shall follow the unit rule.
+SECTION 4 - The Board of Trustees of this Association may instruct its national delegates and may determine whether or not the delegation shall follow the unit rule.

-SECTION 5 - The Chair of the Texas delegation to the AOA House of Delegates shall have the authority to fill vacancies on the list of alternate delegates to the American Osteopathic House of Delegates.
+SECTION 5 - The Chair of the Texas delegation to the AOA House of Delegates will be appointed by the TOMA Board of Trustees and shall have the authority to fill vacancies on the list of alternate delegates to the American Osteopathic House of Delegates.

-ARTICLE XI - MEETINGS
+ARTICLE X - MEETINGS

-SECTION 1 - The annual meeting shall be held at such time and place as may be determined by the House, but such time and place may be changed by the Board of Trustees should it be deemed advisable.
+SECTION 1 - The annual meeting shall be held at such time and place as may be determined by the TOMA Board of Trustees.

-SECTION 2 - All members in good standing shall be permitted to register and attend all education and social functions of the Annual Meeting by paying the prescribed registration fee and their current dues.
+SECTION 2 - All members in good standing shall be permitted to register and attend all education and social functions of the Association by paying the prescribed registration fee and their current dues.
 Non-members shall register and/or attend in accordance with rules established by the Board of Trustees.

-ARTICLE XII - DEPARTMENTS AND COMMITTEES
+ARTICLE XI - DEPARTMENTS AND COMMITTEES